 We sat down with two OnSolve experts on emergency management and business continuity to get their advice on how to handle flood crisis communications.
 Troy Harper, our Director of Government Strategy, defines the strategic direction for OnSolve CodeRED.
 Ann Pickren, our Chief Market Development Officer, lends a unique perspective as a business continuity expert.

 If there’s one thing to take away from our conversation, it’s this: Government agencies and commercial enterprises can learn a lot from each other.
 The key: Work together and communicate.

 Got a flood response plan you haven’t updated since Superstorm Sandy?
 Harper and Pickren couldn’t agree more on this point: Dust it off at least once a year, preferably before the start of flood season.

 Harper: Test your communication capabilities with staff.
 Do you have what you need to give fast, effective advance notice of a flood’s potential?
 It might be time for an upgrade.
-And while you’re at it, check your facility insurance to make sure you’ve got adequate coverage.
+And while you’re at it, check your facility insurance to make sure you've got adequate coverage.